Humaidba91/pdsnd_github/README.md

-### Date created 15 october 2019
+### Date created
-Include the date you created this project and README file.
+This project create at 16 october 2019

-### Github project
+### Project Title
-Replace the Project Title
+Github project

 ### Description
-Describe what your project is about and what it does
+Project is to create a branch named documentation in local repository and update this file.

 ### Files used
 Include the files used